wuvt/wuvt-site/README.md

 ```

 Edit wuvt/config.py to match your desired config, then go ahead and create the
-database and fill it with some sample content:
+database and fill it with some sample content.
+You only need to do this once.

 ```
 python2 create.py
 python2 articles.py
 ```

-Finally, start the celery worker and uWSGI workers:
+Finally, use supervisord to start the celery worker and uWSGI workers:

 ```
-./run_celery.sh &
-uwsgi --yaml uwsgi.yml:dev
+supervisord -c supervisord_dev.conf
 ```

 You can now access the site at http://127.0.0.1:9090/